 Installing FFmpeg on Debian is more or less the same as on Ubuntu.
 You will need to be a root user or has sudo privileges before proceeding.

-Since FFmpeg packages is contained in the Debian repositories, you can easily use the apt package manager to fetch the packages.
+Since FFmpeg packages are contained in the Debian repositories, you can easily use the apt package manager to fetch the packages.

 Step 1.
 Update the package list with the command: